Fresh Start Counseling

 Confidentiality

-Confidentiality is important to the practice of Fresh Start Counseling and to all of its clients.
-The guidelines for HIPPA, the American Association of Marriage and Family Therapist and the American Counselors Association Code of Ethics are followed by all clinicians and staff members.
+Confidentiality is important to Fresh Start Counseling and to all of its clients.
+The guidelines for HIPPA, the American Association of Marriage and Family Therapists, and the American Counselors Association Code of Ethics are followed by all clinicians and staff members.
 The therapist is told what the client chooses to tell him or her.
-At all times the client is in control of what is said.
-References to any client or his or her family will be coded to insure anonymity.
+At all times, the client is in control of what is said.
+References to any client or his or her family will be coded to ensure anonymity.

 Material revealed in counseling will remain strictly confidential except when: